JimmyKuruvilla/mintReporter/readme.md

 Net
 - this is supposed to be pure income - reconciled expenses.
 In reality it suffers from the same problems when a large medical reimbursement hits.
 It looks like the Net is actually better than it is.
 Probably should just ignore this number.

+Override category can be specified in the csv as the last column to one-time alter a category of a transaction.